Pulmonary Langerhans cell histiocytosis

 - more pronounced later in the disease

-- may measure up to 2 - 3 centimetres in size
+- may measure up to 2-3 cm in size

-- usually thin-walled, but on occasion may be up to a few millimetres thick
+- usually thin-walled, but on occasion may be up to a few millimeters thick

 - internal septations